 Robertson Elementary School was named in 1929 while Tulsa was in the middle of the oil boom and with it a surge of construction of mansions and offices.
 Employees with the oil industry and their families were relocating to Tulsa, many with Native American roots.

 The school was named after Alice Mary Robertson.
 Alice Mary Robertson (1854-1931) was an American educator, social worker, government official, and politician who became the second woman to serve in the United States Congress and the first from the State of Oklahoma.
 Robertson was the first woman to defeat an incumbent congressman.
-She was known for her strong personality, commitment to Native American issues, and anti-feminist stance.
+She was known for her strong personality and commitment to Native American issues.

 Robertson started working as a clerk in the Bureau of Indian Affairs (BIA) in Washington, D.C.
 (1873 to 1879).
 She returned to the Indian Territory and briefly worked as a teacher in the school at Tullahassee.
 Later she taught at the Carlisle Indian Industrial School in Pennsylvania.
 It was the model for Indian boarding schools across the country.